irmaredz/Java-project/README.md

 which club he/she has access to.

 Finally, multi club members are awarded membership points for joining the club.
 Upon sign up, they are awarded 100 points which they can use to redeem gifts and drinks from the store.
-Our program will not handle the redemption process.
-All that we’ll do is add 100 points to the multi club member’s account.